eecs130/spring2019/docs/syllabus.md

 | **Check minus** | 2 Points | Some effort made, but significant features are missing or not working |
 | **Check** | 4 Points | Mostly working, but some errors or issues were found |
 | **Check Plus**| 6 Points | Working exactly as it should |

+If you would like to resubmit your homework, you have one week to revise and resubmit to (potentially) receive full credit.
+If you turn your homework late (within 48 hours of the deadline) you will be penalized 2 points (~33%).
+If you resubmit after first turning in a late homework assignment, you can only receive a maximum of 4/6 points.

 In EXTREME circumstances (e.g, if you leave town for a funeral), you must contact your dean of students (like Joe Holtgreive) and have them contact me if they deem it necessary to give you an extension or make other accommodations.
 Please understand that we do this to make things fair for all students – I don’t want to be in charge of vetting individual students’ situations, and I don’t want students to have to tell me their personal troubles if they don't want to.
 {: .prose}